After New Jersey's Supreme Court victory last year, any state that wishes can legalize sports betting.

 On June 11, 2018, Gov. Phil Murphy signed the sports betting bill that had passed the previous week.
 A William Hill sportsbook at Monmouth Park took the first bets on Thursday, June 14 at 10:30 a.m.
 ET.
 Gov. Murphy was the first customer in line.
 The Borgata in Atlantic City booked sports bets 30 minutes later.
 Other sportsbooks in New Jersey opened soon thereafter.
 For example, FanDuel's first sportsbook at the Meadowlands opened its doors on July 14.

-Two casinos owned by MGM Resorts booked their first sports bets in Mississippi on August 1.
-Additional casinos owned by other properties are expected to offer sports betting before the college and pro football seasons begin, too.
+Two casinos owned by MGM Resorts booked their first sports bets in Mississippi on Aug.
+1, 2018.
 Mississippi enacted a new law in 2017 that allowed for sports betting pending a favorable decision by the Supreme Court.
 In June 2018, the Mississippi Gaming Commission adopted implementing regulations that require all betting to take place in-person, with mobile wagering to be considered later.
-The Mississippi law does not mandate that sportsbook operators pay any fees to leagues for integrity services, royalties or data.

 5. West Virginia

-On August 30, West Virginia became the fifth state to offer legal and regulated sports betting when the Hollywood Casino -- a sportsbook owned by Penn National -- opened its doors.
+On Aug.
+30, 2018, West Virginia became the fifth state to offer legal and regulated sports betting when the Hollywood Casino -- a sportsbook owned by Penn National -- opened its doors.
 The move came six months after the West Virginia legislature passed a new bill with the West Virginia Lottery Commission serving as the chief regulator.
 Both in-person and online sports wagering are permitted under the law.
-While the West Virginia statute does not provide for so-called "integrity fees" to be paid to select sports leagues or colleges, Governor Jim Justice has previously pushed for a requirement that such fees be paid.

 Moving toward legalization

 After enacting a scaled-down anticipatory law in 2017, Connecticut saw a comprehensive sports betting bill introduced during the first part of 2018.
 The state held hearings and received testimony from a variety of stakeholders, including representatives from the NBA and MLB.
-The state legislative session closed without a formal vote on the comprehensive bill, but Gov. Dannel Malloy -- shortly after the Supreme Court issued its ruling -- suggested that he may call a special session of the Connecticut legislature to re-start discussions about legalizing sports betting.
+The state legislative session closed without a formal vote on the comprehensive bill.
+At the start of 2019, a new bill focused on "authorizing sports wagering" was introduced in Connecticut.

 In January 2018, a Senate bill called the "Sports Betting Consumer Protection Act" was introduced.
 The draft bill could "authorize sports betting or electronic sports betting by an electronic sports betting patron or sports betting facility patron."
 Illinois saw several other sports betting bills introduced in 2018, too.
-Hearings were held about the various bills, but no formal vote has yet been taken.
+Hearings were held about the various bills, but no formal vote was taken.

 In 2017, legislation was introduced to amend the state's current gaming control law.
 Michigan's proposed bill would allow any holder of a casino license to "accept wagers on sporting events."
 The state's gaming board would be required to "promulgate rules to regulate the conduct of sports betting under this act."
-In 2018, the Michigan legislature adjourned without action on the sports betting bill.
+The law was approved by Michigan's legislature, but the state's governor vetoed the measure.

 In February 2018, the Massachusetts Gaming Commission released a comprehensive 31-page white paper to provide a "roadmap for those seeking to learn about the current landscape of the sports betting discussion in the country and its possibilities in Massachusetts."
 In January 2018, Senate bill 2273 was floated to study sports betting.
+A different bill to legalize and regulate sports betting was introduced November 2018.
 Massachusetts was one of the first jurisdictions to address the legality of daily fantasy sports and could conceivably move quickly on the sports betting front too.
+In January 2019, a number of sports betting legalization bills were introduced.

 In April 2018, a draft sports betting bill was circulated in the Minnesota legislature.
 Rep. Pat Garofalo was reportedly the strongest supporter of the bill, which would have authorized sports wagering and created an overseeing commission.
 The draft bill included a clause to enable mobile betting, too.
 The Minnesota legislature adjourned in May without any action on the bill.